IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

 <chapter title="Editing the Config"/>

-HyperSpecies will never overwrite any configuration field, which means you only need to edit the config file(s) and restart the server.
+Project Atlas will never overwrite any configuration field, which means you only need to edit the config file(s) and restart the server.
 All the values will be loaded into the in-memory database when the plugin starts.

 <chapter title="Editing Data"/>